-Specific Key Performance Indicators in performance metrics will vary greatly between shops and manufacturing operations in general.
+Specific key performance indicators will vary greatly between shops and manufacturing operations, in general.
 If anything, more data is available today than ever before.
 Knowing what should be tracked and what is less critical is a matter of organizing your specific needs and recognizing those areas where you need knowledge.
 It may be helpful to review your needs using a hierarchy of data.

 - Customer data – Demographic data, contact information, credit and collection performance, product purchases, special requirements and transaction timing and frequency